dotoroart/cards/README.md

 #### *Setting*

-- You are wizards in a shapeshifting sex-battle
+- You are wizards in a spicy transformation -battle

 #### *Objective*
 - Deal pleasure to your opponents and drain their vitality.